jojoroy/DS2/README.md

-# Shiny Dashboard
+# Shiny Dashboard for Visualising Death

-This project is a Shiny dashboard built using R. It provides interactive visualizations and data analysis capabilities.
+This project is a Shiny dashboard built using R. It provides interactive visualizations and some prediction capability.

 Link to deploy: https://jojoroy.shinyapps.io/death_dashboard_app/

+## Introduction
+This dashboard is a dashbaord with three tabs, the first tab displaying the deaths around the world using a colour map to show various levels.
+The second is produces line graphs to see year on year trends for a number of countries you can select.
+The third tab allows you to pick a country and cause of death and uses a poisson regression model to produce predictions for 2020-2024.

+## Data
+this dataset was obtained from Kaggle who made this dataset from data from the world bank. more deatils can be found at

 ## Getting Started

 ### Prerequisites

 Make sure you have R and RStudio installed on your machine.

+### Notes about shiny

+### Notes about plotting world maps

 ### Installation